coolsyn2000/Open-AISP/JDD/README.md

 - Training samples one random crop/noise realization from each RGB image whenever that image is visited; `train.iterations` controls total update count.
 - `data.max_images`: optional cap on the number of training RGB images.
 It does not repeat images to create more samples.
 - `data.cache_images`, `data.max_cached_images`: cache decoded RGB images inside persistent workers.
 This is useful for PNG-heavy DIV2K/Flickr2K training.
+- `data.simulate_on_device`: when `true` on CUDA, workers only load/crop RGB patches and RAW degradation is generated as a vectorized GPU batch.
+This avoids CPU online simulation becoming the bottleneck.
 - `data.val.image_roots`, `data.val.max_images`: small validation RGB set, usually a few dozen images.
 - `train.iterations`: total optimizer update count.
 - `device`: use `"cuda"` for GPU training.